Bartozzz/bartozzz.github.io/content/blog/2022-06-11-case-study-tilt-copters/index.md

 ```

 There are several issues with this approach:
-1. This is causing side-effects, as PIXI is declared in the global scope;
+1. This is causing side effects, as PIXI is declared in the global scope;
 2. There was a mix of web-only and native-only code in a single file;

 To solve the first issue, my approach was to simply extend PIXI classes and re-export new PIXI objects: